Can You Take Too Many Probiotics? 5 Symptoms to Look Out For

 Gas issues are a common symptom of probiotic overload.
 Initial probiotic use causes gas build-ups due to your body adjusting to new bacteria populations (4).

 Excess microorganisms can engage in a ‘feeding frenzy’ when you eat, which ferments the food in your gut into excess air.
-This excess air results in excess gas (5).
+This excess air can result in excess gas (5).

 2. Bloating & Stomach Pain